nodsup-halnux/NockChainExperiments/workbooks/log_investigation.md

 Strangely, node2 also had a much different log length.
 Both ndoes have the same log leven (RUST_LOG=info), so this isn't a setting issue.

-At ths point, I will abandom other test configuratoins (2 nodes on 64GB machine), as I don't expect the metrics to be any better.
+At ths point, I will abandon other test configurations (2 nodes on 64GB machine), as I don't expect the metrics to be any better.

 **In short:** our goal is to have maximum mining, and minimum network querying and reconnection to the backbone.
 Despite the crudeness of counting log entries and calculating percentages, we appear to very far away from our goal, given the results we obtained.